blueedgetechno/win11React/README.md

 [![Build](https://github.com/blueedgetechno/win11React/actions/workflows/deploy.yml/badge.svg?branch=master)](https://github.com/blueedgetechno/win11React/actions/workflows/deploy.yml)

-This open source project is made in the hope to replicate the Windows 11 desktop experience on web, using standard web technologies like React, CSS (SCSS), and Js.
+This open source project is made in the hope to replicate the Windows 11 desktop experience on web, using standard web technologies like React, CSS (SCSS), and JS.

 ## Notice
 >#### This project is **not in anyway affiliated with Microsoft** and **should not be confused with Microsoft’s Operating System** or Products.